nromyn/NEGBaiP/_book/0b-iv-poem-cock-o-the-woods-will-d-jackson.md

 title:  "Cock O’ the Woods"
 author: Will D. Jackson
 ---
+An original poem by Will D Jackson, Dept. Scaler, Hearst, addressed to a pileated woodpecker (Dryocopus pileatus) in a Northern Ontario forest.

 # Cock O’ the Woods
 O, Cock o’ the Woods, you’re a likeable chap
 A gentleman o’ the tall timber,